 Jewellery (Introductory Level)

-Class is intended to give students a basic introduction to working in the jewellery studio along with the fundamentals of jewellery making and design.
-Techniques: Sawing, soldering, drilling, chain making, basic surface texture & embellishment, finishing and polishing.
+This class is intended to give students a basic introduction to working in the jewellery studio along with the fundamentals of jewellery making and design.
+Students will learn many techniques including sawing, soldering, drilling, chain making, basic surface texture and embellishment, finishing and polishing.

 Students are assigned a pre-made package of materials.
 Please come to class with a sketchbook, pencil, folder for handouts and a painters mask or respirator.
 Additional materials can be purchased from the Centre or ordered online.

 Students are reminded to wear safety glasses while working in the studio. *Get creative and keep your eyes peeled for tools and supplies everywhere (Value Village, ebay, etsy, Michaels, kijiji, etc…)

 1. Wire earrings

 2. Band Ring/Bangle